Sonali958/RISC-V-FPGA-IP-Development-Internship/Task4/README.md

 ## Conclusion

 In this step, a complete hardware-software co-design workflow was implemented.
 A custom GPIO peripheral was accessed through memory-mapped I/O using firmware running on the RISC-V processor.
 The firmware was compiled into a memory image, integrated into the SoC build flow, and successfully synthesized into an FPGA bitstream.
 The successful generation of `SOC.bin` and the timing report confirmed the correct integration of the GPIO peripheral into the RISC-V system.

+## For the Optional task, board not available